sz7kow/order-summary-component/README.md

-# Frontend Mentor - Product feedback app solution
+# Frontend Mentor - Order summary component

 This is a solution to the [Order summary component](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj) challange on Frontend Mentor.